ranisalt/node-argon2/README.md

 ```

 ### Migrating from another hash function
-See [this article on the wiki](https://github.com/ranisalt/node-argon2/wiki/Migrating-from-another-hash-function) for steps how to migrate your existing code to Argon2.
+See [this article on the wiki](https://github.com/ranisalt/node-argon2/wiki/Migrating-from-another-hash-function) for steps on how to migrate your existing code to Argon2.
 It's easy!

 ### TypeScript Usage
 A TypeScript type declaration file is published with this module.
 If you are
 using TypeScript >= 2.0.0 that means you do not need to install any additional
 typings in order to get access to the strongly typed interface.
 Simply use the
 library as mentioned above.
 This library uses Promises, so make sure you are
-targeting ES6+, including the es2015.promise lib in your build, or globally
+targeting ES6+, including the es2015. promise lib in your build, or globally
 importing a Promise typings library.

 Some example tsconfig.json compiler options: